Today we’re making edamame falafel with spicy lemon aioli.

 Toss all these things in a food processor and give it a whirl until smooth.
 Let it sit in the fridge until nice a chilled, roll ’em into balls and bake them until crisp.

-And the dipping sauce is made with Chosen Foods mayo, because it’s a clean label (my fave) with no artificial ingredients or flavors, and most importantly, it tastes fantastic.
+And the dipping sauce is made with mayonnaise because, well, it tastes fantastic.
 It’s mayo you can feel pretty good about, folks.
 Paired with that fresh lemon, more garlic and a lil Sriracha, you won’t be able to stop dippin’.

 PS: I love mayo.
 Just sayin’.